GUI Testing Guide

 As time planning and writing test cases is reduced, testers have more time to focus on the actual testing of the AUT.
 Testers who are challenged to use their knowledge, skills, and creativity to identify defects and ensure conformance to requirements may be more engaged and may find more defects than testers who are restricted to scripts written by others.

 In user experience testing, actual end-users or user representatives evaluate an application for its ease of use, visual appeal, and ability to meet their needs.
-The results of testing may be gathered by real-time observations of users as they explore the application on-site.
+The results of GUI testing may be gathered by real-time observations of users as they explore the application on-site.
 Increasingly, this type of testing is done virtually using a cloud-based platform.
-As an alternative, project teams can do beta testing, where a complete or nearly-complete application is made available for ad hoc testing by end users at their location, with responses gathered by feedback forms.
+As an alternative, project teams can do beta testing, where a complete or nearly complete application is made available for ad hoc testing by end users at their location, with responses gathered by feedback forms.
 By its nature, user experience testing is manual and exploratory.

 Don’t confuse user experience testing (UX) with user acceptance testing (UAT).
-As discussed earlier, UAT is a testing level which verifies that a given application meets requirements.
+As discussed earlier, UAT is a testing level that verifies that a given application meets requirements.
 For example, imagine that shortly after an update is released to a shopping website, the site receives many complaints that customers are unable to save items to a wish list.
 However, UAT verified that pressing the “wish list” button correctly added items to the wish list.
 So, what’s wrong?
 UX testing might have revealed that the wish list button was improperly placed on the screen, making it difficult for shoppers to find.

 UX testing provides the essential perspective of the end-user, and therefore it can identify defects that may be invisible to developers and testers due to their familiarity with a product.
 For example, a few years ago, a leading web-based e-mail provider developed a social sharing tool.
-This tool was beta tested by thousands of the provider’s own employees but not by end-users prior to its initial release.
+This tool was beta-tested by thousands of the provider’s own employees but not by end-users prior to its initial release.
 Only after the product was released into production did the provider begin receiving end-user feedback, which was overwhelmingly negative due to privacy concerns.
 Early UX testing would likely have revealed these concerns and saved the provider millions of dollars in development costs.

-UX testing requires identification and recruitment of user testers that accurately represent the target user base, such as novices, experienced users, young people, older adults, etc. While it is not necessary to have a very large group of users, it is important to cover the expected user personas.
+UX testing requires the identification and recruitment of user testers that accurately represent the target user base, such as novices, experienced users, young people, older adults, etc. While it is not necessary to have a very large group of users, it is important to cover the expected user personas.
 Recruiting user testers may be a time-consuming and potentially costly process.
 Although it is possible for user experience testing to be done by user proxies such as product owners, it can be difficult for them to set aside their knowledge of the AUT and fully step into the role of an end user.
 Finally, if UX testing is limited to beta testing, this occurs very late in the development cycle when it is expensive to find and fix defects.

-Scripted testing, exploratory testing, or user experience testing: which is best for your situation?
+Scripted testing, exploratory testing, or user experience testing: which is the best GUI testing method for your situation?
 All decisions regarding testing should seek to maximize the value of an application for its users, both by detecting defects and by ensuring functionality and usability.
 In most cases, achieving this goal will require a combination of test techniques.
 Choosing the particular combination that best fits your application and development environment is done in the test planning phase, described in the next section.

-How to write a GUI test plan
+How to Write a GUI Test Plan

 The test plan defines key information including: